No-scalpel vasectomy

 No-scalpel vasectomy (also called non-scalpel vasectomy, keyhole vasectomy or NSV) is a type of vasectomy procedure in which a specifically designed ringed clamp and dissecting hemostat is used to puncture the scrotum to access the vas deferens.
 This is different from a conventional or incisional vasectomy where the scrotal opening is made with a scalpel.
 The NSV approach offers several benefits, including lower risk for bleeding, bruising, infection, and pain.
 The NSV approach also has a shorter procedure time than the conventional scalpel incision technique.
 Both approaches to vasectomy are equally effective.
 Because of the inherent simplicity of the procedure it affords itself to be used in public health programs worldwide.
-This method is used in over 40 countries for male sterilisation.
+This method is used in over 40 countries for male sterilization.

 History

 No-scalpel vasectomy was developed and first performed in China by Dr. Li Shunqiang with the aim of reducing men's fear related to the incision and increasing vasectomy use in China.
 In 1985, a team created by EngenderHealth visited his centre to learn the technique.
 One of the team members, Dr. Phaitun Gojaseni, introduced the no-scalpel technique in Thailand upon his return, while another member of the team, Dr. Marc Goldstein, introduced the technique to the United States at the NewYork–Presbyterian Hospital.
 Over time, the technique gained popularity and it is now a preferred method of male sterilization in many countries.